TomasRoj/BasicsLibrary/README.md

 # rgbLed(int red, int green, int blue);
 //RGB led blinking with all of its colors.
 You must define pin of all three diod pins.

+# servoTurning(int dataPin);
+//turns servo from 0 to 18 degrees.
+Must be included with OUT pin of servo.
 ```

 ### Support or Contact